stekatag/appointment-management-fe/README.md

 1. **Backend**:

-   - Create a `.env` file in the `barbershop-api` directory with the following variables:
+   - Create a `.env` file in the `barbershop-api` directory (from the barbershop-api repository) with the following variables:

      ```bash
      PORT=3000
      MONGODB_URL=mongodb://localhost:27017/barbershop
+     BASE_API_URL=your_production_api_url
      JWT_SECRET=your_jwt_secret

+     # For more .env variables, check the .env.example file in the backend repository.
      ```

    - Start the backend server: